The prelude begins with an eight-measure phrase based on a simple harmonic progression:

 Narcis Bonet's article is available in Spanish, French and Catalan.

-The last phrase ends the prelude over a tonic pedal:
+The prelude ends with the last phrase over a tonic pedal:

 Robert Ståhlbrand, piano.
 Courtesy of Piano Society